 With claims that these types of contracts are exploitative, we take a step back and look at the positives and negatives.

-Some have called for an end to these types of working arrangements and business secretary Vince Cable has stated his worries about the way they are sometimes exploited.
+Some have called for an end to these types of working arrangements and former business secretary Vince Cable has stated his worries about the way they are sometimes exploited.
 While acknowledging the benefits, he said “I think at one end of the market there is some exploitation taking place”.

 BBC news has interviewed a number of people that are or have been employed on zero hours to find out how it affects their lives.
 To be able to estimate how much money you will earn in a month is almost impossible, as one person says “You start at 6:30am, could work till 11:30am, then be told there's no more work for you today”.
 This could leave workers struggling to pay bills at the end of the month as they haven’t earned as much as they expected.

 It’s important to remember amid the controversy that there are benefits to zero hour contracts.
 The flexible aspect lets people fit work in around, for examples, studies or caring for others.
 Some weeks other commitments dictate whether or not an individual is available to work, so with a job that allows them to pick and choose which shifts to take, they may then decline or accept at very short notice.

-Sixty two percent of zero hours workers interviewed by the CIPD would describe themselves as working part time, with just over a third of those stating they would like to work more hours.
+Sixty two percent of zero hours workers interviewed by the CIPD described themselves as working part time, with just over a third of those stating they would like to work more hours.
 14% of all those interviewed say that often their employer does not provide them with enough work to have a basic standard of living and 70% say that this doesn't happen often.
 So there are people that claim they aren't able to work enough on these contracts, however there is a much larger percentage that aren't affected.

-When large employers use them indiscriminately, options become limited and people may feel they have to take them through of lack of choice.
-Zero hours contracts are helpful for some people seeking to accommodate a conflicting lifestyle, however there is evidence (both statistical and anecdotal) to suggest that many feel they do not always achieve this.
+When large employers use them indiscriminately, however, options can become limited and people may feel they have to take them through of lack of choice.
+Zero hours contracts are helpful for some people seeking to accommodate a conflicting lifestyle but there is evidence (both statistical and anecdotal) to suggest that many feel they do not always achieve this.

 Written by Fiona Sanderson